vyfor/yandex-music-rs/README.md

 # yandex-music-rs
-A wrapper around the [Yandex Music API](https://music.yandex.ru).
+A wrapper around the [Yandex Music API](https://music.yandex.ru) in Rust.
 Not affiliated with Yandex in any way.

 ## Acknowledgements
 - https://github.com/acherkashin/yandex-music-open-api